A Slightly Different Photo Puzzle

 Craft Ideas with a Puzzle and Personal Note

-Whether a Valentine's Day present, a wedding gift, a little something for your best friend's birthday or simply for your own four walls: With a puzzle you can do much more than merely assemble it.
+A Valentine's Day present, a wedding gift, a little something for your best friend's birthday, a surprise, or simply for your own four walls: With a puzzle you can do much more than merely assemble it.

 Here we show you two great ideas for a creative wall design with puzzles.

 Find a lovely picture, whether it's with your partner, a photo of the bride and groom, a snapshot with your best friend, or a family portrait .
 When selecting your photo, keep in mind that the subject of the photo must be in the lower half --that is, all persons should be under the centerline.
 This works best with photos in portrait format.
 The top part of the photo should be less important to the overall picture: this could be the sky, a wall, or landscape.